Marsredskies/todo-list/README.md

 Click `authorize` button and specify your token that you've set in .env (`APP_STATIC_TOKEN`).
 If you haven't specified a token, type anything and click 'Authorize' to sart using Swagger.

+Task statuses can only be `to do`, `in progress` or `done`.
+It's being validated on any operation.

+Task search in `/search-with-filters` is implemented using query builder, so no matter how many fields are used for the search and how precise the input is.
+Case insensitive

 # Running tests